Proclamation (horse)

-Proclamation (foaled 1 May 2002) was an Irish-bred British-trained Thoroughbred racehorse and sire.
+Proclamation (foaled 1 May 2002) is an Irish-bred British-trained retired Thoroughbred racehorse and sire.
 After winning his only race as a juvenile in 2004 he emerged as a top-class miler in the following year, recording wins of progressively greater importance in the Heron Stakes, Jersey Stakes and Sussex Stakes.
 After being beaten in his three remaining races he was retired from racing at the end of 2006.
 He has had little success as a breeding stallion.

 Background

 Proclamation is a grey horse, standing 16 hands high with a narrow white blaze bred in Ireland by Cathal Ryan, the son of Tony Ryan.
 He was from the first crop of foals sired by King's Best, the winner of the 2000 Guineas in 2000.
 King's Best's other progeny have included Workforce, Creachadoir (Lockinge Stakes), Eishin Flash (Tokyo Yushun, Tenno Sho), Sajjhaa (Dubai Duty Free) and King's Apostle (Prix Maurice de Gheest).
 Prclamation's dam Shamarra was an unraced mare bred by the Aga Khan and bought as a five-year-old for IR£55,000 by Cathal Ryan's Stacumny Stud.
 She was a granddaughter of the broodmare Shahana, whose other descendants have included Sendawar.

 In October 2003, the yearling was consigned to the Tattersalls sale and was bought for 84,000 guineas by John Ferguson Bloodstock.
 The colt entered the ownership of Abdullah Saeed Belhab and was sent into training with Jeremy Noseda at Newmarket, Suffolk.